-I find mixing 1-2 tsp in 8 ounces of water once or twice a day to have a big impact in my digestion. *If you’re pregnant or breast feeding, please use caution and do your research.
+I find mixing 1-2 teaspoon in 8 ounces of water once or twice a day to have a big impact in my digestion. *If you’re pregnant or breast feeding, please use caution and do your research.

 4. Watch for food sensitivities

 If you’re sensitive to dairy, gluten, soy or any other food, you will inevitably suffer from digestive issues nearly every time you consume that particular food.
 If you experience, bloating, cramps and general discomfort shortly after eating a particular food, you may want to try an elimination diet and slowly reintroduce the food.
 Once you’ve determined the cause, you can make a more informed decision about cutting that particular food out of your life.
 Or better yet, you can start eating a real food diet, which will likely eliminate these trigger foods.

 5. Be careful when eating fruit with your meal

 If you feel bloated and uncomfortable shortly after eating bacon, eggs and fruit in the morning, the culprit could be the fruit.
 There’s nothing wrong with the fruit itself, but fruit breaks down far faster than protein so the sugars end up fermenting, leading to unwanted bloating and gas.
 Some people may have absolutely no problem eating fruit with a meal, but if you struggle with gut issues, pay attention to this one as this one little step could improve your digestion.
 What I found helpful is eating fruit between meals as it digests very quickly.
 But each body is unique, therefore see what works best for you.